Start a Free Chat

 Endocrinology & Diabetes

-Ruijin is one of China’s leading centres for complex endocrinology — type 1 diabetes, type 2 diabetes with complications, thyroid disease (Graves’, Hashimoto’s, thyroid cancer), adrenal disorders, pituitary disease, and metabolic conditions.
+Ruijin is one of China’s leading centers for complex endocrinology — type 1 diabetes, type 2 diabetes with complications, thyroid disease (Graves’, Hashimoto’s, thyroid cancer), adrenal disorders, pituitary disease, and metabolic conditions.
 Its endocrinology department has one of the longest patient outcome databases in China and is involved in major national diabetes research programmes.

 Clinical Departments